Member ServicesRequest Technical Information

 - Ensure your most important point is emphasized at the beginning and the end of your presentation; people remember the first and last thing you say.

-The essential elements of a presentation are: (recommended % of session time)
+The essential elements of a presentation are: (recommended per cent of session time)

 - Introduce all presenters and representatives including self-introductions of all attendees (4%).